Jason94/coalton-io/README.markdown

     <img alt="Coalton IO Build Status" src="https://github.com/Jason94/coalton-io/actions/workflows/ci.yml/badge.svg?branch=master" />
 </p>

-_coalton-io_ provides tools to write pure, functional programs in Coalton that can perform necessary tasks like:
+_coalton-io_ provides tools to write safe, functional programs in Coalton that can perform real work, like:
 * Robust exception handling & Resource safety
-* Mutable data
+* Mutating data
-* Random numbers
+* Generating random numbers
 * Terminal & File IO
 * Multithreading
 * Safely sharing data between threads (_coalton-io_ provides Atomic variables, MVars, MChans, a Software Transactional Memory system, Futures, Thread Pools, and more)

+The `IO` type is fast.
+Even in high-frequency hot loops, [benchmarks](benchmarks/bench.csv) show that `IO` is competitive (_within 20%-50% performance_) with iterative, non-pure Coalton code.
+If hot loops don't need to execute effects inside the loop, then `IO` runs with no significant overhead.

 _coalton-io_ also extends all of this functionality for free if you want to write your own underlying effect type.